PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Regardless of what you want to get motivated about, the answer always begins with action.
 Action is the impetus for motivation.
 Action is the precursor to motivation.

-### Breakup Sessions
+### Breakout Sessions

 You can choose the group when being prompted

 1. Q&A on Community, OCC and Parenting
-2. How to Hanle Impact from Pandemic at Schools
+2. Positively Handling Impact from Pandemic at Schools
 3. Volunteering
 4. Meeting Up with Post Graduates for Career and their Reflections